 The U.S. Department of Energy estimates that the wind energy off New York’s coastline alone could generate 40,000 megawatts— enough to power more than 11 million homes.
 Offshore wind is the largest untapped renewable power resource in New York.

-NYCP’s allies at the NY Offshore Wind Alliance helped win a major victory with Governor Cuomo’s announcement committing New York State to 2400 megawatts of offshore wind power by 2030.
+NYCP’s allies at the NY Offshore Wind Alliance helped win a major victory with Governor Cuomo’s announcement committing New York State to 2400 megawatts of offshore wind power by 2030 and the largest combined solicitations for renewable energy ever issued in the U.S. including another Offshore Wind Solicitation up to 2,500 megawatts of renewable energy and a complementary multi-port infrastructure investment, totaling more than $400 million.